zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-blades.md

 **NOTE**: These patterns are recommended for every extension, but they are not required.

+Typically, extensions follow these best practices.

+* Never change the name of a Blade or a Part

+* Limit their `parameters` updates to the addition of parameters that are marked in TypeScript as optional

+* Never remove parameters from their `Parameters` type

 ### Resource List blades

   Resource List blades are also known as browse blades.